randreu28/infrastructure-mastery/README.md

 🚧 TODO 🚧

+### A quick word on containers and images

+🚧 TODO 🚧

 ### The database

 The database is rather simple.
+There is not much code to see, besides a simple SQL file for the creation of the table schemas.
 There's two tables, comments and posts.
 We'll be using those to create a simple blog.

-There's a `Dockerfile` that initalizes a postgreSQL instance in the port 5432.
-It will use the `.env.local` file to initalize all the database user, password, host, name, etc.
+All the magic occurs in the [Dockerfile](/database/Dockerfile).
+I enocurage you to read through te steps to understand everything that is happening behind the scenes!

 Notice that the `.env` is not tracked by git.
 This is intentional, as these are secrets that shouldn't be tracked with a git repository.
 In order to initialize the database locally, you might need to create your own `.env` yourself, like so:

+> Make sure you are in the `/database` directory

 ```bash
 echo "POSTGRES_DB=test" > .env